 This support group runs the first Thursday of every month from 6pm to 8pm for parents and their children on our Facebook page.
 This is designed to raise awareness and provide education on the issues of building positive healthy relations.

 Developing listening skills

 Help seeking behaviours

-This support group runs every Thursday 6pm to 8pm for parents and their children and youth.
+This program runs every Thursday 6pm to 8pm over zoom.
 This is designed to raise awareness and provide education on variety of useful topics.